explodinglabs/iko/docs/commands.md

 # Commands

+Iko provides a command-line interface for generating and managing Sqitch-based migrations.

+This page is a reference for all available commands.

 ## Sqitch commands

 Iko aliases all of [Sqitch's commands](https://sqitch.org/docs/manual/).

+For example, `sqitch check` becomes `iko check`.

 You can also access `sqitch` directly, for example:

 ```sh
 iko sqitch --version
 ```

+When scripting, the `iko` part is left out.
+For example, `iko create_schema api` becomes simply `create_schema api`.
+In this document the `iko` command is left out.

 ## Ad-hoc migrations